 8. Other: Specify

-Specify what extra listed items you will need to provide:
+Specify what extra listed items you will need to provide: There are cool showers on site.
+In case of warm water and or hot weather extra water, ice, shade and cooling equipment.
+Extra medical officials will be on site as well.

-Comment on how you will be prepared to care for multiple medical issues:
+Comment on how you will be prepared to care for multiple medical issues: There will be multiple emergency personnel onsite.
+There are multiple emt’s are pm’s at the fire station .5 miles from the race site.

-If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues:
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: If there is a forecast of warm water or hot weather we will implement the plan for warms swims.
+Including increased trained safety personnel, increased medical personnel, increase volunteers.
+Additional water, ice, shade, cooling equipment.
+If needed the races will be shortened or cancelled.